mkah91/cop-cloud-coding-dojos/README_DOJOS.md

 ## 🚨 Rules

 - Active member
-    - has 5 minutes until we switch seats.
+    - has 5 minutes until we switch seats
     - is the only one speaking
     - has to share his screen and should try to express his thoughts to the others
     - Use TDD and do Baby Steps